 With Scrum Boards, project tasks are divided into sprints.
-Each sprint tracks tasks that have to be started, tasks that are in progress, and tasks which are done.
+Each sprint tracks tasks that have to be started, tasks that are in progress, and tasks that are done.
 Scrums are best for one-off, shorter projects, while Kanban boards can be used to visually track tasks throughout a longer period of time.
 Most teams use Kanban for long-term collaboration and customization, as it’s much easier to keep track of everyone’s tasks and consolidate them.
 But if your team has a project they need to get done soon, and it’s the main focus (as opposed to Kanban’s people-centric idea), Scrum can be a great solution.

 You can also consider using the Gantt Chart.
 They can help you visualize tasks and the relationship between different team members’ tasks.
 However, they’re best used with simpler projects as they can become quite complicated.

-Visual Task Management with Office 365
+Visual Task Management with Microsoft 365

 Choosing software for task management